errata-ai/vale.sh/content/en/docs/topics/packages/index.md

     parent: topics
 weight: 70
 toc: true
+mermaid: true
 ---

 ## Overview

-Packages provide a means of sharing complete Vale configurations.
-In practice, there are few different situations in which they are useful:
+Packages provide a means of sharing, extending, syncing, and updating Vale configurations.

-1. Keeping up with upstream style updates;
-2. using the same configuration across multiple projects;
-3. extending a base configuration; or
-4. some combination of the above.
+{{< mermaid class="text-center" >}}
+graph TD
+    C{Package}
+    C --> D[Project 1]
+    C --> E[Project 2]
+    C --> F[Project 3]
+    F --> |local overrides| G[Project 3]
+{{< /mermaid >}}

+In the example above, Project 1 and 2 will have identical configurations (as inherited from the upstream package).
+Any changes to the upstream package will propagate to both projects.

+Project 3 starts with the same configuration as 1 and 2, but applies its own overrides through a local `.vale.ini` file&mdash;for example, maybe you want to disable a rule or change a rule's severity.

+## Structure and Hosting

 A package is a `.zip` file that contains a `.vale.ini` file, a `StylesPath` folder, or both.
 You include a package by using the top-level `Packages` key